FriendsOfEpub/Blitz/README.md

 ### For Kindle

-Either uncomment `@import 'kindle';` in `less.css` or, if you want to compile a specific kindle stylesheet:
+Either uncomment `@import 'kindle';` in `blitz.less` or, if you want to compile a specific kindle stylesheet:

 `lessc kindle.less kindle.css`